-Who pays the costs of soliciting proxies and what solicitation methods may be employed?
+Who pays the costs of soliciting proxies?

-We will bear the entire costs of soliciting proxies, including the preparation, assembly, printing and mailing of this Proxy Statement and any additional solicitation material furnished to our shareholders, which additional materials may be furnished by mail and electronic means.
+We will bear the entire costs of soliciting proxies, including the preparation, assembly, printing and mailing of this Proxy Statement and any additional solicitation material furnished to our shareholders.
 Copies of solicitation materials will be furnished to brokerage houses, fiduciaries, and custodians holding shares in their names that are beneficially owned by others so that they may forward the solicitation material to such beneficial owners, and we expect to reimburse the corresponding forwarding expenses.
-We have retained the services of Innisfree M&A Incorporated ("Innisfree") to solicit proxies, for which we estimate that we will pay a fee not to exceed \$50,000.
-Innisfree may solicit proxies by mail, telephonic and personal communication.
-In addition to soliciting proxies by mail, certain of our officers, trustees and other employees, without additional compensation, may solicit proxies personally (by telephone or other personal contact) or by other appropriate means.
+We have retained the services of Innisfree M&A Incorporated ("Innisfree") to solicit proxies, for which we estimate that we will pay a fee not to exceed \$[].